Doctors know that over 90% of illness is caused by “stress.”

 - autism, barely heard of a century ago, is now affecting 1 in 50 children

-- diseases that were “conquered” with antibiotics earlier in the 20th Century are returning, or their symptoms are appearing as new diseases.
-For example, tuberculosis is on the rise worldwide, the late stages of syphilis are indistinguishable from AIDS, and polio symptoms still exist but today are diagnosed as meningitis and multiple sclerosis
+- symptoms of “vanquished” illnesses are still around, with new names.
+For example, the late stages of syphilis are indistinguishable from AIDS, and polio symptoms are now diagnosed as meningitis and multiple sclerosis

 - life expectancy in the most developed nations (including the U.S.A.) has begun to decline

 This is all happening even though the health industry is gigantic; in the U.S., at $2.8 trillion per year, it is 50% bigger than the food industry.
-One of the biggest clues that stress does not physically cause illness is that most people manage to survive medical surgery.
+One out of every six dollars goes to healthcare.

 Cutting into the body is an extreme physical stress.
-And, in fact, just a century and a half ago, about half of all surgical patients died from the stress and trauma of having limbs removed and other surgeries.
+Just a century and a half ago, about half of all surgical patients died from the stress and trauma of having limbs removed and other surgeries.

-…Until surgeons began to use anesthetic.
-And then everything changed.
+Until surgeons began to use anesthetic.

+Then everything changed.
 With the use of mind-altering chemicals that reduce our awareness of pain (or remove our awareness of everything), dentists, barbers, and surgeons were able to intervene directly into the anatomy of the body to simply cut off the offending parts.
 Modern medicine was born.

+As is the case with any kind of symptom-suppression approach that does not address the real cause of the illness, the treatment has become the disease.
 We have become addicted to prescriptions, surgery, radiation, topical solutions, substitute hormones, crutches, glasses, shunts, oxygen tanks…

 And all the illnesses these are supposed to cure are on the rise.